rmuif/web/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Report a Bug
+name: Report a bug
-about: Use this template if you’ve found a bug and would like to report it
+about: If you’ve found a bug with the project, you can use this template to create an issue, otherwise use Discord.
 ---

 ## Description